-We may close your Volt Save at any time.
-We normally give you at least fourteen days notice by email or SMS.
+We may close your Volt Accounts by giving you at least fourteen days’ notice by email at any time.

-We may close your Volt Save immediately without telling your, if:
+We may close your Volt Accounts immediately without telling you, if:

-- We’re not able to verify your identity or the source of your money or your Volt Save no longer meets our risk criteria
+- We’re not able to verify your identity or the source of your money or your Volt Accounts no longer meets our risk criteria

-- we consider there is evidence of suspicious activity on your Volt Save
+- we consider there is suspicious activity on your Volt Accounts

-- your Volt Save has never been used and has a nil balance for a consecutive period of at least 90 days
+- your Volt Accounts have never been used and have a nil balance for a consecutive period of at least 90 days

 - we are required to do so under law or by an Australian regulator